Proudly Celebrating 20 Years Since Opening Our Garden Gates Home-made teas will be available

 Southlands was created by artists Maureen Sawyer and Duncan Watmough, and has been awarded BBC Garden of the Year for the North of England.
-In 2002, Southlands (Stretford) opened it gates to the public and the National Garden scheme, and since then has gone on to raise thousands of pounds for charity.
+In 2000 'Southlands' opened its' gates to the public and from 2002, the National Garden Scheme.
+Since then the garden has gone on to raise thousands of pounds for charity.

 Southlands has been described by visitors as 'totally inspirational' for its multi-award winning garden which unfolds into a series of beautiful spaces including Woodland, Mediterranean and Ornamental.